pratham-garg-456/Agile_Notes/docs/agile-mindset.md

   A product backlog should continuously evolve with customer feedback and real-time insights instead of being a static list of requirements.

 - **Cultural Shift:**
-  True agility hinges on a collaborative culture that embraces iterative development, responsive change, and constant communication.
+  True agility relies on a collaborative culture that embraces iterative development, responsive change, and constant communication.
 While tools support this mindset, they do not replace it.